 When cutting across your zipper, carefully cut between the zipper teeth so you don’t ruin your scissors (wire-pliers assist well, too).

-Stitch around the square with right sides together – after pinning the pom-pom connecting strands into the corners.
+Stitch around the square with right sides together – after pinning the pom-pom or tassel connecting strands into the corners.
 You don’t have to worry about leaving an opening when you sew – you’ve got the zipper slightly open, remember?
-You can reach inside and unzip it fully after sewing.
+Reach inside and unzip it fully after sewing.

 My weekend was full of